act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 name: Bypass Blocks of Content
 rule_type: composite
 description: |
-  This rule checks that each page has a mechanism to bypass blocks of content.
+  This rule checks that each page has a mechanism to bypass repeated blocks of content.
 accessibility_requirements:
   wcag20:2.4.1: # Bypass Blocks (A)
     forConformance: true